Network evolution with Macroscopic Delays: asymptotics and condensation: Introduction

-\begin{defn}[Network evolution with delay] We grow a sequence of random trees $\set{\cT(n):n\geq 1 }$ as follows:
+{\begin{defn}[Network evolution with delay] We grow a sequence of random trees $\set{\cT(n):n\geq 0}$ as follows:

-\begin{enumeratei} \item The initial tree $\cT(1)$ consists of a single vertex $v_1$.
+\begin{enumeratei} \item Initialize the sequence as $\cT(0)=\cT(1) = \{v_1\}$.
 At time $2$, the tree $\cT(2)$ consists of two vertices, labeled as $\set{v_1, v_2}$ and attached by a single edge directed from $v_2$ to $v_1$.
-Call the vertex $v_1$ as the ``root'' of the tree.
+Call the vertex $v_1$ the ``root'' of the tree.